NOI Calculator

 40%–55%

 Rising insurance costs post-hurricane cycles reduce margins on coastal properties.
-No state income tax.
 Strong migration inflow continues to support rents, partially offsetting expense growth in interior markets.

 New York (NY)